LauraBertola/Tutorials/WGS (high depth)/Variant_Calling_Filtering.md

 Variants which are multi-allelic (lots of downstream analyses don't like these, error-prone):
 ![variants](Images/multiallelic_variants.png)

-Variants which are variable within your samples (imaginge what happens if you use a reference genome of another species):
+Variants which are variable within your samples (imagine what happens if you use a reference genome of another species):
 ![variants](Images/ingroup_variants.png)

 We will now use some very common filters, and we'll count the number of line to monitor how many SNPs were retained.